 How Do I Make Green Tea?

-While it's generally OK to use boiling water to make black tea, using boiling water for green tea can turn even the best leaves into a bitter, nasty mess.
-Most green teas are best when steeped at around 160 to 180 degrees Fahrenheit, which is only simmering.
+Many people who think they don't like green tea have simply never tried good green tea that has been prepared correctly.
+A common mistake in brewing green tea is using boiling water.
+While it's generally okay to use boiling water to make black tea, using boiling water for green tea can turn even the best leaves into a bitter, nasty mess.
+Most green teas are best when steeped at around 150 to 180 F, which is only simmering.

 It's also important to avoid steeping your green tea too long, as over-steeping will also make your green tea undrinkably bitter.
 Some teas (especially steamed Japanese green teas) should only be steeped for 20 or 30 seconds, while others (like Jasmine Pearls green tea) can handle up to four minutes of steeping.